Nasze projekty

 Red Queen Hypothesis and molecular evolution of parasites – the case study of species from the genus Gyrodactylus

 Postdoctoral internship for Mateusz Konczal (funded by Polish Science Centre).
+Selected publications:

 Environmental quality and intensity of sexual conflict